<< Click to Display Table of Contents >>

 You may then also include CSS while ensuring that you are not adding CSS styles that affect general elements or the UI overall (not affecting <body>, all <p> etc).

-Ensure you periodically simulate your WIdget to ensure everything is going Ok.
+Make sure you periodically simulate your WIdget to make sure everything is going OK.

 Most likely the simpler scenario is the one to display the Widget as read-only (if applicable).

-By implementing this scenario, simply ensure that your Widget draws HTML appropriately within the getReadOnlyControl() function.
+By implementing this scenario, simply make sure that your Widget draws HTML appropriately within the getReadOnlyControl() function.

 Implement the renderComplex() function to trigger the behavior in your Widget so that it actually does what it is designed to do.